 Additive/Variant Analysis: This variant quote is counter to what is often seen in businesses within the United States (USA).
 It is definitely the opposite of what I expected.
 Subjects did not want to rely on USA funding, which indicates a sense of pride in building their own business.
 Leaders training new entrepreneurs can and should foster this sentiment and celebrate their successes.

-Contextualization: This result is not normally experienced in the USA, where non profits and start ups typically seek and accept funding (e.g., seed, grant, donations).
+Contextualization: This result is not generally experienced in the USA, where non profits and start ups typically seek and accept funding (e.g., seed, grant, donations).
 It is refreshing to know that developing nations have this viewpoint.
-With quality business training and mentorship these same people will experience success and share that with others.
+With quality business training and mentorship, these people will experience success and share that with others.
 The training program I am developing will provide both training and mentor opportunities.
 Additionally, I believe that a person’s godly design and spiritual gifts need to be considered.
 As such, this will also be incorporated.

 Source Four: Mitchell, Booker.
 A Multiple Case Study: Church Leaders and Project Management.
 Degree: Liberty University. https://digitalcommons.liberty.edu/doctoral/3211/